 R Books for Psychologists

-Recently I wrote about four good R books targeted for Psychology students and researchers (i.e., R books for Psychologists).
+Recently I wrote about four good R books targeted at Psychology students and researchers (i.e., R books for Psychologists).
 There are, however, of course, other good resources for Psychological researchers to learn R programming.

 Therefore, this post will list some of the best blogs and sites to learn R. The post will be divided into two categories; general and Psychology focused R sites and blogs.
 For those who are not familiar with R, I will start with a brief introduction on what R is (if you know R already; click here to skip to the links).